practical-nlp/practical-nlp-code/README.md

 -----------------------------------------------------------------------------------

 ```
-Please note that the code repository is still under development.
+Please note that the code repository is still under development and review.

 All the notebooks will be crystalized in the coming months.
 ```